I have completed 4 years and 7 months of service. My DOJ is 29 Nov 2016, and my LWD is 30 June 2021.

 Dear Umakanthan Sir,

 Please accept my apologies.
-I am new on this and really appreciate your prompt response and I can't have it from anyone better than you on this subject.
+I am new to this and really appreciate your prompt response.
+I can't have it from anyone better than you on this subject.

-While I have written to my organization about this the retirals team rejected my claim.
-I have re-raised my claim with supporting clause from 2A (i) ..my HR now have told me they will review and revert in 2 weeks.
-In the event they still reject what should I do.
+While I have written to my organization about this, the retirals team rejected my claim.
+I have re-raised my claim with supporting clause from 2A (i).
+My HR has now informed me that they will review and revert in 2 weeks.
+In the event they still reject it, what should I do?

 From India, Badlapur